Cathedral of St. John the Divine: Concerts and special events

 The cathedral's interior is frequently used for concerts, performances, and other special events.

 Recurring events

 The cathedral has an annual New Year's Eve Concert for Peace.
 The Postlude to Act I of Leonard Bernstein's opera Quiet Place received its New York premiere at the 1985 concert.
 The 1990 concert was a tribute to Bernstein himself, who helped found the event and had died two months earlier on October 14.

-Paul Winter has given many concerts at the cathedral, and the Paul Winter Consort are the artists in residence.
+The Paul Winter Consort, led by Paul Winter, are the artists in residence and have played an annual concert at the cathedral for the winter solstice since 1980.
 Among the major musical events that takes place every year is a celebration of the feast day of St. Francis, when the Paul Winter Consort participates in a liturgical performance of Winter's Missa Gaia (Earth Mass).
 The musical group also performs at the annual Winter Solstice program.